 - Chill the dough.
 Cover the bowl of dough tightly with plastic wrap and place in the refrigerator for thirty minutes.

 - Shape and fill the dough.
-Using cookie scoop or tablespoon, portion out the dough and roll into balls.
+Using cookie scoop or a tablespoon, portion out the dough and roll into balls.
 Combine the extra granulated sugar and cinnamon for rolling in a pie plate or bowl.
 Roll them in the cinnamon sugar and place them onto the baking sheets one inch apart in all directions.
 Indent each ball of cookie dough using your thumb, or the handle of a large wooden spoon.
 Carefully place a small amount of apple butter into each cookie.

 - Bake.
 Bake at 350°F for 12-14 minutes or until the cookies are set.
 The bottoms and edges will be slightly golden brown.
-Allow to cool on a wire rack until cool.
+Allow them to cool on a wire rack until cool.
 Store at room temperature for up to 3 days.

 Notes